Celebrating Hispanic Heritage: Honoring Cultural Icons and Trailblazers

 Recognizing Cultural Icons

-Then there’s Salma Hayek, who shot to international for her portrayal of Frida Kahlo in Frida.
+Then there’s Salma Hayek, who shot to international fame for her portrayal of Frida Kahlo in Frida.
 With roles in Hitman’s Wife’s Bodyguard and House of Gucci, she continues to be a powerhouse in Hollywood (Good Housekeeping).
 Who knew a paintbrush could lead to such stardom?

 And let’s not forget Jennifer Lopez.
 From her iconic roles in The Wedding Planner and Maid in Manhattan to her recent works in The Mother and the Netflix documentary Halftime, J.Lo proves she’s got the moves both on-screen and off.